 As a result of the Retention Activities Newsletter, a number of innovative approaches have been implemented to break the destructive barriers that cause many students to forego attending college, attend college without adequate goals or preparation, or attend without adequate guidance.
 The newsletter emphasizes increasing campus consciousness regarding student success/retention.
 For example, the WVSC Mentor program has over 116 students with 35-40 faculty, staff and administrators serving as mentors.
-The Leadership Development Program has also successfully provided faculty, staff and graduates to serve as role models for student success.
-These programs, along with many others, have been promoted through the Retention Activities Newsletter as a means of increasing student involvement and the success/retention rate.
+The Leadership Development Program has also successfully provided faculty,

 The Retention Activities Newsletter also introduces strategies to enhance student leadership development.
-The West Virginia State College Student Government Association sponsored the first statewide leadership conference, a direct byproduct of the strategic plan to provide leadership experiences for WVSC students.
+The West Virginia State College Student Government Association sponsored the first statewide leadership conference, a direct by-product of the strategic plan to provide leadership experiences for WVSC students.
 In addition, 16 Leadership Development Activities have been conducted on the campus since the Newsletter introduced the concept.

-Also widely read is "Focus on Retention and Salutes." a featured column in the newsletter which honors those persons or offices on the WVSC campus who continually strive to make West Virginia State College a staying environment.
+Also widely read is "Focus on Retention and Salutes," a featured column in the newsletter which honors those persons or offices on the WVSC campus who continually strive to make West Virginia State College a staying environment.
 The column aides in recognizing outstanding offices/individuals and provides another effective means to get information to the campus community.